Cyclone Keli: Meteorological history

+encountered higher levels of vertical windshear which caused it to start to weaken and transition into an extratropical cyclone, before it passed about 30 nmi to the west of Wallis during June 13.
+After the system had passed to the west of Wallis, Keli continued to move south-eastwards and weakened into a category 2 tropical cyclone, before it passed about 60 nmi to the north of Niuatoputopu in northern Tonga and 175 km to the northeast of the island nation of Niue during June 14.
+During the following day, the NPMOC reported that the system had degenerated into extratropical cyclone and issued their final advisory before the FMS reported that Keli had degenerated into a tropical depression, while it was located about 370 km to the west of Rarotonga in the Cook Islands.
+Later that day, the system's remnants passed near the island of Mauke in the Southern Cook Islands at about 12:00 UTC (02:00 Cook Islands Time), before they were last noted by New Zealand's MetService during June 17, as they moved past 120°W about 2140 km to the southeast of Adamstown in the Pitcairn Islands.

+Effects

 The name Keli was retired after this usage of the name and was replaced with the name Kofi.

 Tuvalu

-Keli was the third and final tropical cyclone to impact Tuvalu during the 1996–97 season, after Severe Tropical Cyclone's Gavin and Hina affected the island nation during March 1997.
+Keli was the third tropical cyclone to impact Tuvalu during the 1996-97 cyclone season after Severe Tropical Cyclones Gavin and Hina impacted the island nation in March 1997.
 Ahead of the system impacting Tuvalu, storm and gale-force wind warnings were issued for the islands of Niulakita and Nukulaelae, while a strong wind warning was issued for the rest of the group during June 10.
 During that day the system moved south-westwards and passed near or over Niulakita later that day, before it performed a cyclonic loop and passed within 40 mi of Niulakita during June 12.